Fawn M. Brodie: Reviews

 By 1971 Brodie had a $15,000 advance from her publisher and had presented a summary of her arguments at the annual meeting of the Organization of American Historians.
-The Jefferson biographer Merrill Peterson "blasted" the paper.
+The Jefferson biographer Merrill Peterson pilloried the paper.
 She also wrote an article for American Heritage of her work in progress, entitled "The Great Jefferson Taboo", about her conclusion that the Jefferson–Hemings relationship took place.
 In a change from its usual practice, the magazine included all her notes to show the sources of her conclusions.